KV Cache Transform Coding for Compact Storage in LLM Inference: Experiments

 In all experiments, \Method{} applies the same compression ratio to both the key and value caches.
 An ablation of their individual compressibility is presented in Table \ref{tab:nonthinking-ablate-key-vs-value} (Appendix \ref{sec:appendix:ablations-plus-details}), suggesting that further adjustments could yield additional gains.

 \paragraph{General-Purpose Base Models} We evaluate \Method{} on general-purpose models at the 8--12B scale, featuring three GQA-enabled models (Table \ref{tab:nonthinking-results}).
 The compression ratio of \Method{} varies due to the data-dependent nature of the DEFLATE algorithm, which, on average, achieves a compression ratio of approximately $1.23\times$ \textbf{on top} of quantization.
 Crucially, \Method{} maintains high accuracy across tested tasks, even at substantial compression ratios of $32\times$ and $64\times$.
-Conversely, quantization methods---GEAR and KIVI---exhibit signs of performance degradation on GSM8K and Lost in the Middle tasks only at $5\times$ CR; cache eviction methods such as \HTO{} and \TOVA{} perform poorly as generic KV cache compressors.
+Conversely, quantization methods---GEAR and KIVI---exhibit signs of performance degradation on GSM8K and Lost in the Middle tasks at $5\times$ CR; cache eviction methods such as \HTO{} and \TOVA{} perform poorly as generic KV cache compressors.
 We also note that xKV performs well across most tasks, except for Qasper.
-Interestingly, in certain cases, \Method{} at very high compression ratios even surpasses the performance of the vanilla models, likely due to inherent variability in the CoT setup.
+Interestingly, in certain cases, \Method{} at very high compression ratios even surpasses the performance of the vanilla models.
+A similar observation was made in \citep{lancucki2025inferencetimehyperscalingkvcache} for a token eviction method; we provide additional insights in Appendix \ref{sec:appendix:sec-kvtc-data-vsdomain-and-results}, Table \ref{tab:nonthinking-ablate-data-length}.
 Crucially, \Method{} at $16\times$ compression (approximately $20\times$ after DEFLATE) consistently maintains results within $<1$ score point (accuracy or F1, depending on the task) of the vanilla models.
 The standard errors for these results are reported in Table \ref{tab:nonthinking-results-std} (Appendix \ref{sec:appendix_stderr}).